Alex Bregman Preview, Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.62 team ERA that ranks 29th across all MLB pitching staffs.
+- The Athletics have the 29th-ranked team ERA across all MLB pitching staffs (5.58).

-- The Athletics rank 25th in baseball in home runs surrendered (191 total, 1.3 per game).
+- Athletics pitchers combine to rank 25th in baseball in home runs surrendered (191 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.